Gilead combo HIV pill matches Truvada efficacy but safer in trial

 Gilead said it plans to submit detailed data from the study at a scientific conference next year.

-Gilead shares were up 0.5 percent to $101.95 in morning trading on the Nasdaq, versus a 0.7 percent gain for the Nasdaq Biotech Index (.NBI).
+Gilead shares were up 1.6 percent to $102.88 in morning trading on the Nasdaq, outpacing a 1.3 percent gain for the Nasdaq Biotech Index (.NBI).